SciML/DiffEqDocs.jl/docs/src/index.md

 # DifferentialEquations.jl Documentation

 DifferentialEquations.jl is a package for numerically solving differential equations using the various components of JuliaDiffEq.
 The purpose of this package is to supply efficient Julia implementations of solvers for various differential equations.
+Equations within the realm of this package include discrete equations (function maps, discrete stochastic simulations like Gillespie/Markov models), ordinary differential equations (ODEs), stochastic ordinary differential equations (SODEs or SDEs), stochastic partial differential equations (SPDEs), partial differential equations (with both finite difference and finite element methods), differential algebraic equations (DAEs), and differential delay equations (DDEs).
-Equations within the realm of this package include ordinary differential equations (ODEs), stochastic ordinary differential equations (SODEs or SDEs), stochastic partial differential equations (SPDEs), partial differential equations (with both finite difference and finite element methods), differential algebraic equations (DAEs), and differential delay equations (DDEs).
 The well-optimized DifferentialEquations solvers benchmark as the fastest Julia implementations, using classic algorithms and ones from recent research, and include algorithms optimized for high-precision and HPC applications.
 It integrates with the Julia package sphere, for example using Juno's progress meter, automatic plotting, built-in interpolations, and wraps other differential equation solvers so that many different methods for solving the equations can be accessed by simply switching a keyword argument.
 It utilizes Julia's generality to be able to solve problems specified with arbitrary number types (types with units like Unitful, and arbitrary precision numbers like BigFloats and